 Impact Evaluation

-In 2020, Nourishing Hawke’s Bay completed a baseline regional survey of student health and wellbeing (survey and anthropometry) from 43 schools with year 5 and 9 tamariki and rangatahi.
-In addition, we surveyed Early Learning Services and primary and secondary school’s food environments using the School Food Environment Review and Support Tool to measure food environments within schools.
+In 2020, Nourishing Hawke’s Bay completed a baseline regional survey of student health and wellbeing, involving 43 schools with Year 5 and 9 tamariki and rangatahi.
+Early Learning Services and primary and secondary schools’ food environments were also surveyed using the School Food Environment Review and Support Tool (FERST).